Tariffs across the supply chain

 Abstract:

 What are the macroeconomic impacts of tariffs on final goods versus intermediate inputs?
-We set up a two-region, multi-sector model with production networks, sticky prices and wages, and trade in consumption, investment, and intermediate goods.
-We show that import tariffs on final goods have a smaller negative impact on GDP compared to tariffs on intermediate inputs, as final goods can be more readily substituted with domestic alternatives.
-In contrast, tariffs on intermediate inputs lead to larger GDP losses, given the limited substitutability of foreign inputs and their role in global supply chains.
-Moreover, inflation persistence is lower under tariffs on final goods, whereas tariffs on intermediate goods amplify cost pressures through production linkages.
-The results imply that a revenue-equivalent approach to import tariffs, targeting only final goods, can cushion the adverse effects of trade wars.
+We set up a two-region, multi-sector model with global production networks, sticky prices and wages, and trade in consumption, investment, and intermediate goods.
+We show, analytically and quantitatively, that import tariffs on final goods have a smaller negative impact on GDP compared to tariffs on intermediate inputs, as final goods can be more readily substituted domestically.
+By contrast, tariffs on intermediate inputs lead to larger GDP losses, given the limited substitutability of foreign inputs.
+Moreover, inflation persistence is lower under tariffs on final goods, whereas tariffs on intermediate goods give rise to persistent cost pressures through production linkages.
+The results imply that revenue-equivalent import tariffs targeting only final goods can cushion the adverse effects of trade fragmentation.
 JEL Classification: E31, E32, F12, F13, F41

-Keywords: inflation; production networks; tariffs (search for similar items in EconPapers)
+Keywords: Armington elasticity; global value chains; inflation; tariffs (search for similar items in EconPapers)

 Date: 2025-07

-New Economics Papers: this item is included in nep-opm
+New Economics Papers: this item is included in nep-int and nep-opm

 Citations: